Tensor products of multimatroids and a Brylawski-type formula for the transition polynomial: Ribbon graphs

-\begin{theorem} Let $\bG$ and $\bH$ be ribbon graphs.
-Suppose that $\bG$ has a locally oriented and directed edge $f$, and that $\bH$ has a locally oriented and directed edge $e$.
-Further suppose that $e$ and $f$ are not bridges or trivial loops.
+\begin{theorem} Let $\bG$ and $\bH$ be ribbon graphs, with a common edge $a$ that is locally oriented and directed in both $\bG$ and $\bH$, and no other edges in common.
+Further, suppose that in both $\bG$ and $\bH$, $a$ is neither a bridge nor a trivial loop.
 Then